-Magnesium blocks calcium induction into immune-competent cells.
-Therefore; it is known as a calcium channel blocker.
+Magnesium blocks calcium induction into immune-

+competent cells.
+Therefore, it is known as a calcium channel blocker.
 It inhibits systemic inflammation by inhibiting the production of cytokines and interleukins.
-Hence, hypomagnesemia exacerbates inflammation in COVID-19.

-Iotti et al22 discovered stress as one of the causes of hypomagnesemia in a current pandemic.
-As with stress, catecholamines and corticosteroids push magnesium to extracellular space leading to an increase in faecal magnesium.
+Hence, hypomagnesemia exacerbates inflammation in COVID-19.5 lotti S 202022 discovered stress as one of the causes of hypomagnesemia in a current pandemic.
+As with stress, catecholamines and corticosteroids push magnesium to extracellular space, increasing faecal magnesium.
 In this study, 12.7% of patients experienced hypomagnesemia, and 40.2% of patients experienced hypermagnesemia.
-Duan J et al establish that potassium, sodium, and chloride levels can be used as predictors for severe COVID-19 disease related to severe COVID6 whereas high sodium, chloride, and potassium were linked to progression towards severe COVID.12 In our study, it was found that low baseline sodium, chloride, and calcium levels were the significant predictors of higher incidence of mortality, higher ICU admission, prolonged stay and Mechanical ventilation requirement, and longer hospital stays.
-The aforementioned studies showed electrolyte abnormality has a strong association with severe COVID-19 and poor prognosis.
-However more commonly sodium levels are found low in the studies described above.
-Hence, targeting and monitoring sodium levels could help in better clinical outcomes for the patients as well as less challenging for physicians.
-Additionally, it is also important to assess other electrolyte abnormalities that have an impact on clinical outcomes such as hypocalcemia, hypermagnesemia, and hyperchloremia.
+Duan J et al. establish that potassium, sodium, and chloride levels can be predictors for severe COVID-19 disease12 The prognosis factors such as hospitalization and ICU admissions were also investigated in previous studies.
+It was revealed that high CRP levels, old age, and low white blood cells were associated with hospitalization23, whereas prolonged hospitalization was linked with high ferritin levels and LDH24.
+Moreover, a systematic review found that hyponatremia and hypokalemia are related to severe COVID6, whereas high sodium, chloride, and potassium were linked to progression towards severe COVID12.
+Our study found that low baseline sodium, chloride, and calcium levels were the significant predictors of higher incidence of mortality, higher ICU admission, prolonged stay and Mechanical ventilation requirement, and more extended hospital stays.
+The studies above showed that electrolyte abnormality is strongly associated with severe COVID-19 and poor prognosis.
+However, sodium levels are commonly found low in the studies described above.
+Hence, targeting and monitoring sodium levels could help better clinical outcomes for the patients and be less challenging for physicians.
+It is also important to assess other electrolyte abnormalities that impact such clinical outcomes, as Hypocalcemia, hypermagnesemia, and hyperchloremia.
 The present study emphasizes the monitoring of these electrolytes for better treatment outcomes and preventing complication of the disease.